October 26, 2025

 You know that feeling when you're trying to brainstorm with your team, but everyone's scattered across different time zones, scribbling ideas in separate apps, and nothing feels connected?

-Whether you're a designer mapping out user flows, a team running remote workshops, or a researcher organizing visual ideas, the constant jumping between your browser, note-taking app, and collaboration tools kills your creative momentum.
+Whether you're a designer mapping out user flows, a team running remote workshops, or a researcher organizing visual ideas, the constant app-switching kills your creative momentum.
 Traditional whiteboards gave you one shared space.
 Digital work shouldn't be more fragmented.

-Research shows context switching can reduce productivity by up to 40%.
-In 2025, with remote teams the norm, your whiteboard tool shouldn't add to that problem.
+According to Jory MacKay at RescueTime, context switching can reduce productivity by up to 40%.
+In 2026, with remote teams the norm, your whiteboard tool shouldn't add to that problem.

 Tool